rishabhkr432/cats_clear_bank/README.md

 Gallery: Displays 50 cats at once.Images can be refreshed/reloaded using the pull-down gesture.

 FocusMode: View each cat pic in full screen.

+Demo_images can be found in the following directory: cats_clear_bank/demo_images